Criticism of Twelver Shia Islam: Disrespect to Abu Bakr and Umar

-One allegation commonly leveled against the Twelvers is that they disrespect two of the Sunni Caliphs Umar and Abu Bakr, who supported Muḥammad, as per Sunni belief, during the early days of the Islamic Ummah, but whom later betrayed The Prophet after his death and his household (Ahl al Bayt), as per Shi'ite belief.
-Such Shi'ite practices include the recited Dua Sanamain Quraish, which calls God's curse on the first two Sunni caliphs following Muhammad's death, Abu Bakr and Umar.
-Following the Safavid empire's conversion to the Shia sect of Islam, the first three caliphs, whom according to shia usurped Ali's rightful succession as first Caliph after The Prophet's death, were cursed during Friday sermons.
+One allegation commonly leveled against the Twelvers is that they disrespect two of the Sunni Caliphs Umar and Abu Bakr, who supported Muḥammad, as per Sunni belief, during the early days of the Islamic Ummah, but whom Shi'ites believe later betrayed Muhammad after his death and his household (Ahl al-Bayt).
+Following the Safavid empire's conversion to Shia Islam, the first three caliphs, whom Shia tradition holds usurped Ali's rightful succession as first Caliph after Muhammad's death, were cursed during Friday sermons.

+The Dua Sanamain Quraish, a supplication which calls God's curse upon Abu Bakr and Umar, is sometimes cited in this context.
+However, this prayer is historically disputed and is not endorsed as a standard devotional practice by mainstream contemporary Shia marjas.
+Its attribution and authenticity have been questioned within Shia scholarly circles, and it does not occupy a place in mainstream Shia liturgy comparable to widely practiced supplications such as Ziyarat Ashura or Dua Kumayl.

 As Sunni scholar Shaykh Saleh Al-Fawzan summarises the views of the Rafidis as compared to the Nasibis:

 The Raafidis are the opposite: they love the Prophet's family (ahl al-bayt) - or so they claim, but they hate the Saahaaba, whom they curse, denounce as kaafirs, and criticize.

 During the 1960s, when an incipient ecumenical movement called for the unification of Shia and Sunni Islam, religious writers cited this "disrespect" for the Sahabah as a barrier to unification.
 In the 1980s and 1990s, three major religious writers in Egypt, Saudi Arabia, and Pakistan again cited this argument, noting that until all "profanity" against the Sahabah was abandoned, dialogue with Shia scholars could not begin.

-In 2010, Ali Khamenei issued a fatwa which bans any insult to the companions of Muhammad, as well as his wives.
-The fatwa was issued in an effort to reconcile legal, social, and political disagreements between Sunni and Shia.
+In 2010, Ali Khamenei issued a fatwa which bans any insult to the companions of Muhammad, as well as his wives, in an effort to reconcile legal, social, and political disagreements between Sunni and Shia.
 Similar fatwas were issued from Ali al-Sistani and other Shiite Marja'.

-However, some Shi'ite scholars in the past, such as Shaykh Tusi, Muhammad Baqir Majlisi, Sadiq Hussaini Shirazi, Hossein Vahid Khorasani, Mohammad Jamil Hammoud al-Amili, Yasser Al-Habib, cursed and/or allowed for disrespecting of the figures revered by the Sunnis.
+However, some Shi'ite scholars in the past, such as Shaykh Tusi and Muhammad Baqir Majlisi, and some contemporary figures like Sadiq Hussaini Shirazi and Mohammad Jamil Hammoud al-Amili, have cursed and/or permitted disrespecting figures revered by Sunnis.
+Radical fringe figures such as Yasser Al-Habib, who was stripped of his religious credentials by mainstream Shia authorities and operates independently from London, have gone further in this direction, though their views are not representative of mainstream Twelver scholarship or the positions of recognised marjas.